yoshuawuyts/knowledge/js/js.md

 ```

 ## Async
-- api's should be consistent
+- APIs should be consistent
 - if async always be async or risk unleasing zalgo
 - use `dezalgo`